souravs17031999/CDA-AWS-DVA-C02/README.md

 **Customer Managed KMS**

   - The KMS keys that you create are customer managed keys.
-Customer managed keys are KMS keys in your AWS account that you create, own, and manage.
+Customer managed keys (CMK) are KMS keys in your AWS account that you create, own, and manage.
 You have full control over these KMS keys, including establishing and maintaining their key policies, IAM policies, and grants, enabling and disabling them, rotating their cryptographic material, adding tags, creating aliases that refer to the KMS keys, and scheduling the KMS keys for deletion.
   - For customer managed keys, the value of the KeyManager field of the DescribeKey response is CUSTOMER.
   - Customer managed keys incur a monthly fee and a fee for use in excess of the free tier.